InfiniteSynthesis/multi-monitor-slide-wallpaper/README.md

-The code is for setting separate slide-like wallpaper for multi monitors in Windows(8+).
-Item `Next Wallpaper` is added to desktop menu.

-可替换Windows下的多显示屏墙纸，实现在不同的显示器上播放不同的幻灯片背景的效果。同时在桌面菜单可右击更换下一张背景。
+This project supports multi-monitor wallpaper display on Windows.
+It can replace the wallpaper of each monitor from different folders for a specific interval.
+In addition, the python script can help automatically scale up the wallpaper images to fit the monitor resolution(e.g. 4K/2K/1440p) based on waifu2x-caffe.

 ## How to use

+### SlideWallpaper

 1. replace the YOUR_GALLERY_FOLDERS_HERE macro with your own gallery folder paths.
-2. For `slidewallpaper` project, set `Configurature Properties -> General -> TargetName` to `MultiMonitorSlideWallpaper`
+2. Set `Configurature Properties -> General -> TargetName` to `MultiMonitorSlideWallpaper`
-3. Build 2 files, respectively, to get 2 exe file.
+3. Build it, and get the exe file `MultiMonitorSlideWallpaper.exe`.
-4. Create a shortcut for the `MultiMonitorSlideWallpaper.exe` and paste it to the auto-startup folder.(`Win+R` to open `shell:startup`)
+4. Create a shortcut for `MultiMonitorSlideWallpaper.exe` and paste it to the system auto-startup folder.(`Win+R` to open `shell:startup`)

+### MenuNextWallpaper
+1. Build it, and get the exe file.
-5. `Win+R` to open `regedit`.
+2. `Win+R` to open `regedit`.
 Add Key `Next Wallpaper` under path `HKEY_CLASSES_ROOT\Directory\Background\shell`.
-Add sub-key `command` and set value to the path of `menunextwallpaper`.
+Add sub-key `command` and set value to the path of `menunextwallpaper.exe`.

+### BackgroundScaleupWaifu.py

+- Use `--help` to view the instructions.

 ## FAQ